 How our interdisciplinary, shared-care model impacts your care

 Our care model means that you will see all members of our team at some point during your care.
 If you have a complex diagnosis, you will see additional specialists who will be actively involved in your care.
 Specialists may include interventional cardiologists and cardiac electrophysiologists.
-If you are admitted to Dartmouth-Hitchcock Medical Center for emergency or elective services, we provide ongoing support in decision-making and medical management.
+If you are admitted for emergency or elective services, we provide ongoing support in decision-making and medical management.

 Our shared care model includes dual faculty appointments and collaboration with Tufts Medical Center Heart Failure and Cardiac Transplant Center, which enables seamless referral and follow-up care for advanced surgeries and device procedures such as heart transplant surgery and LVAD implantation.